 After athletic arena life safety obligations are met (governed legally by NFPA 70, NFPA 101, NFPA 110, the International Building Code and possibly other state adaptations of those consensus documents incorporated by reference into public safety law) business objective standards may come into play.For almost all athletic facilities, the consensus documents of the Illumination Engineering Society, the Institute of Electrical and Electronic Engineers provide the first principles for life safety.
 For business purposes, the documents distributed by the National Collegiate Athletic Association inform the standard of care for individual athletic arenas so that swiftly moving media production companies have some consistency in power sources and illumination as they move from site to site.
 Sometimes concepts to meet both life safety and business objectives merge.

-During football season the document linked below provides information to designers and operators:
+During hockey season the document linked below provides information to illumination designers and facility managers:

 Athletic programs are a significant source of revenue and form a large part of the foundation of the brand identity of most educational institutions in the United States.
 We focus primarily upon the technology standards that govern the safety, performance and sustainability of these enterprises.
 We collaborate very closely with the IEEE Education & Healthcare Facilities Committee where subject matter experts in electrical power systems meet 4 times each month in the Americas and Europe.

-Our athletic and recreation facility codes and standards workgroup meets online again on October 9th, 11 AM.
+See our CALENDAR for our next colloquium on Sport facility codes and standards.
 We typically walk through the safety and sustainability concepts in play; identify commenting opportunities; and find user-interest “champions” on the technical committees who have a similar goal in lowering #TotalCostofOwnership.

 Category: Electrical, Architectural, Arts & Entertainment Facilities, Athletics

-Colleagues: Mike Anthony, Jim Harvey, Jack Janveja, Chris Ehman
+Colleagues: Mike Anthony, Jim Harvey, Jack Janveja, Jose Meijer, Scott Gibbs

 Illumination Engineering Handbook